-New study suggests wood as novel material for bone replacementDecember 14th, 2012 in Medical research /
+New study suggests wood as novel material for bone replacementDecember 14, 2012 in Medicine & Health / Medical research

 Could ageing and damaged bones be replaced with implants based on wood?
 That's the question Italian researchers from the National Research Council of Italy (CNR) writing in a forthcoming issue of the International Journal of Healthcare Technology and Management hope to answer.

 Accidental damage, osteoporosis, osteoarthritis, bone cancer and other diseases, represent a constant threat in the lives of millions of people and, with the progressive ageing of the world population, this threat can only increase.
 Indeed, more than 2.2 million bone grafting procedures are performed annually around the world and this number is increasing as lifestyles change and people live longer.
 As such, finding biomimetic materials that are similar to bone in terms of strength, flexibility and density is a pressing concern for medical scientists.
 The hope is that it might be possible to displace or at least augment metal alloy implants using such materials.

 The structure of some woods at the microscopic level is very close to that of natural bone and it shares some of those desirable properties, such as unique biomechanical properties, i.e. high strength and lightness at the same time, due to its hierarchical organization.